gggaspar/helios-translation/README.md

 ## How do I use all this?
-   You can download the _helios-server_ code found in here, install it according to original instructions and apply the translation patch found in here.
-It is not guaranteed this will work with newer versions cloned directly from the original upstream (actually, it probably won't;
+   You can download the _helios-server_ code found in here, install it according to original instructions and then apply the translation patch that can also be found here.
+It is not guaranteed this patch will work with newer Helios versions cloned directly from the original upstream;
-   see further below why).
+   see further below as to why.

    The application of the translation patch already _tags_ (hopefully) all strings in the _helios-server_ code and provides an example Brazilian